 Female brown bears, like female polar bears, experience a phenomenon known as delayed implantation.
-Eggs do not implant into the wombs until several months after fertilization.
+Eggs do not implant into the womb until several months after fertilization.
 As winter approaches, females in good physical shape are more likely to achieve implantation and become pregnant.

 Because of their large overall population and wide range across the northern hemisphere, brown bears are considered a relatively stable species.
 The IUCN, the world’s leading conservation organization, lists them as a species of “least concern.”
 However, while some populations are stable and expanding, others are small, fragmented, and in danger of disappearing.
 This is true of populations in Europe and the continental U.S.

-Grizzlies, a North American subspecies of brown bear, are found in interior parts of Canada, Alaska, and the continental U.S. While they exist in greater numbers above the Canadian border, grizzlies have been listed as a threatened species within the continental U.S. since 1975 under the federal Endangered Species Act.
+Grizzlies, a North American subspecies of brown bear, are primarily found in interior parts of Canada, Alaska, and the continental U.S. While they exist in greater numbers north of the U.S.-Canada border, grizzlies have been listed as a threatened species within the continental U.S. since 1975 under the federal Endangered Species Act.
 According to the U.S. Fish and Wildlife Service, there are six areas in the lower 48 states where grizzlies still live: the Yellowstone ecosystem (northwest Wyoming/southern Montana), Bitterroot ecosystem (central Idaho/western Montana), Northern Continental Divide ecosystem (northwestern Montana), Cabinet-Yaak ecosystem (northern Idaho/northwest Montana), Selkirk ecosystem (northern Idaho/northwest Washington), and Northern Cascades ecosystem (north-central Washington/south-central British Columbia).